MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/gpt-v-javascript.md

 Your app's _package.json_ file will be updated with the dependencies.

 ## Create a new JavaScript application for image prompts

+Select an image from the [azure-samples/cognitive-services-sample-data-files](https://github.com/Azure-Samples/cognitive-services-sample-data-files/tree/master/ComputerVision/Images) and set the URL for an image in the environment variables.

 ## [**TypeScript**](#tab/typescript)